GoogleCloudPlatform/terraform-example-foundation-app/foundation-extension/4-projects/README.md

 ### Setup to run via Cloud Build
 1. Change directory to outside `terraform-example-foundation-app` using `cd ..`, to confirm you run `ls` and you should see `terraform-example-foundation-app` listed
 1. Clone repo `gcloud source repos clone gcp-projects --project=YOUR_CLOUD_BUILD_PROJECT_ID`.
-1. Change freshly cloned repo and change to non master branch `git checkout -b plan` (the branch `plan` is not a special one.
+1. Change into freshly cloned repo `cd gcp-projects` and change to non master branch `git checkout -b plan` (the branch `plan` is not a special one.
 Any branch which name is different from `development`, `non-production` or `production` will trigger a terraform plan).
 1. Copy example foundation to new repo `cp -RT ../terraform-example-foundation-app/foundation-extension/4-projects/ .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation-app/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation-app/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).